 - Leave a suggestion in the Forms and Suggestions Box located in the SHC elevator lobby.

 - If you wish to talk with someone in person, call 573-882-3466.
 You may also email email@example.com

 If you are not satisfied with the response to your concern, you also have the right to file an appeal through our grievance process.
 Contact the Office of Patient Experience at 573-882-1053 for specific information about how to submit a grievance.

 One Hospital Drive Columbia, MO 65212

-University of Missouri Health Care and Student health Center prohibits discrimination based on race, color, national origin, ancestry, religion, sex, pregnancy, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, and any other status protected by applicable state or federal law.
+University of Missouri Health Care and the Student Health Center prohibit discrimination based on race, color, national origin, ancestry, religion, sex, pregnancy, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, and any other status protected by applicable state or federal law.

-If you feel your rights under the following policy have been violated, contact:
+If you feel your rights under the above policy have been violated, contact: